donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/helm-voltha-simple.md

 # Basic voltha install with helm

 Minimal setup without seba pods.
 Assumes a working k8s environment, single server or cluster.
+Helm must also already be installed.
+See other notes for k8s and helm setup.

-## Install voltha and dependencies.  finally, why we are here
+## Clone Needed Repos

 Checkout needed repos.
 Some of this may exist if youve followed previous notes
 ```